neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 Aspect
 	An aspect is the part of the application which cross-cuts the core concerns of multiple objects.
-In FLOW3, aspects are implemented as regular classes which are tagged by the @aspect annotation.
-The methods of an aspect class represent advices, the properties act as an anchor for introductions.
+In FLOW3, aspects are implemented as regular classes which are tagged by the ``@aspect`` annotation.
+The methods of an aspect class represent advices, the properties may be used for introductions.

 Join point
 	A join point is a point in the flow of a program.
 Examples are the execution